CenterForOpenScience/waterbutler/docs/settingup.rst

 Setting Up
 ==========

-Make sure that you are using >= python3.3 and install invoke for your python version
+Make sure that you are using >= python3.3 and install invoke for your current python3 version.

 .. code-block:: bash